jacekturek/fuzyecon/developement_model.md

 # The model:

-* mathematical economics is theory in which some notions of economics are explain in mathematical formulas
-* they can be as well modeled in AI - with FUZZY LOGIC
+* some theory can be modeled using AI
-* apart from 'normal' simulations
-* design: I think each such case can be 'partially' (mathematically) proved
-* impelementation is R examples
-* the system is the whole description in this documentation with some rsults
+* planning can include which features and data can be seen
-* it's purpose is showing the results
+* implementation is introducing the data into the model